For the Love of Yacon

 Gaby and I have fallen in love with Yacon, because of Jicama and here is the short version:

-“The Slanted Door” in San Francisco was the perfect venue for our very belated honeymoon, recommended by friends, who had their wedding dinner there.
+“The Slanted Door” in San Francisco was the perfect venue for our super belated honeymoon, recommended by friends, who had their wedding dinner there.
 Chef Charles Phan’s menu is Vietnamese street food up scaled with ingredients from Californian farmers markets with beautiful renditions of Vietnamese classics!
 Tasting the Jicama and Grapefruit Salad, all we wanted to do on our return was to grow Jicama!
 Well, we tried and failed and finally adapted the recipe using Yacon instead!

 What is Yacon?